The Butterfly Effect: Is the Monarch Butterfly Next on the Extinction List?

 The Butterfly Effect – The Need to Reverse the Decline

-Renowned throughout the world for their bright colours and multifaceted life cycles, butterflies are much more than what they seem.
-This well-known insect can reach sizes of up to 12 inches across (like the Owl butterfly from South America), fly at speeds of up to 30mph (like the cryptically coloured Skippers), and has the ability to taste food with its feet.
+They are renowned throughout the world for their bright colours and multifaceted life cycles.
+Butterflies are much more than what they seem.
+This well-known insect can reach sizes of up to 12 inches across (like the Owl butterfly from South America).
+Fly at speeds of up to 30mph (like the cryptically coloured Skippers).
+And has the ability to taste food with its feet.

 This highly developed creature has one of the most complex classification systems in the animal kingdom.
-From the order Lepidoptera, butterflies are divided into 6 families which are then further divided into almost 40 sub-families, followed by tribes and even sub-tribes before eventually slotting into over 20,000 different species that can be found on every continent except Antarctica.
+From the order Lepidoptera, butterflies are divided into 6 families.
+Which are then further divided into almost 40 sub-families.
+Followed by tribes and even sub-tribes before eventually slotting into over 20,000 different species.
+They can be found on every continent except Antarctica.

 At up to 4500 km this migration can span the life of three or four generations of the butterfly whose lifespan can be as short as two months.
 Mothers will lay their eggs en-route and the next generation will continue the journey.

-Butterflies can act as indicators of a changing environment because they are some of the first creatures to respond to variations in the environment.
-Because of this butterflies can be used to establish the overall health of a particular environment, predict patterns in other taxonomic groups and even help to determine climate change.
+Butterflies can act as indicators of a changing environment.
+They are some of the first creatures to respond to variations in the environment.
+Because of this butterflies can be used to establish the overall health of a particular environment.
+Predict patterns in other taxonomic groups.
+And even help to determine climate change.

-This limited mobility makes these species extremely sensitive to small changes in the environment and it is these species that are the most at risk from local, regional and ultimately complete extinction.
+This limited mobility makes these species extremely sensitive to small changes in the environment.
+It’s these species that are the most at risk from local, regional and ultimately complete extinction.

 Many factors contribute to the decrease in butterfly numbers.
 Both natural and managed changes can render habitats unsuitable for once abundant species.
 The use of insecticides, pesticides and fertilisers also contribute to the significant decline in wildlife in rural areas.

-In the UK wild meadows that were once harvested for hay in late summer and were abundant in flowers and insects are no longer as common, and changes in EU policies and funds for land set aside by farmers as nature areas mean even more butterfly habitats are being lost.
+In the UK wild meadows that were once harvested for hay in late summer and were abundant in flowers and insects are no longer as common.
+Changes in EU policies and funds for land set aside by farmers as nature areas mean even more butterfly habitats are being lost.

-Although many species have a preference for open, sunny and even disturbed areas the fragmentation of butterfly habitats due to development can have a shrinking effect on the gene pool.
+Many species have a preference for open, sunny and even disturbed areas.
+However, the fragmentation of butterfly habitats due to development can have a shrinking effect on the gene pool.
 This can decrease the strength of the affected populations often resulting in interbreeding and disease.

-Awareness concerning the importance of butterflies is gradually increasing as research concludes their success as biodiversity indicators.
+Awareness concerning the importance of the Monarch Butterfly and all butterflies, is gradually increasing.
 But action needs to be taken.

 The IUCN Red List of European Butterflies states that 9% of butterflies are Threatened and a further 10% are Near Threatened.
 In Britain alone 4 species are regionally extinct with over 50% listed as Concern.